squid-cache/squid-cache.github.io/SquidFaq/InnerWorkings.rst

 An Internet Object is a file, document or response to a query for an Internet service such as FTP, HTTP, or gopher.
 A client requests an Internet object from a caching proxy; if the object is not already cached, the proxy server fetches the object (either from the host specified in the URL or from a parent or sibling cache) and delivers it to the client.

 == What is the ICP protocol? ==
 ICP is a protocol used for communication among squid caches.
-The ICP protocol is defined in two Internet RFC's. [[http://www.ircache.net/Cache/ICP/rfc2186.txt|RFC 2186]] describes the protocol itself, while [[http://www.ircache.net/Cache/ICP/rfc2187.txt|RFC 2187]] describes the application of ICP to hierarchical Web caching.
+The ICP protocol is defined in two Internet RFC's.
+RFC RFC:2186 describes the protocol itself, while RFC RFC:2187 describes the application of ICP to hierarchical Web caching.

 ICP is primarily used within a cache hierarchy to locate specific objects in sibling caches.
 If a squid cache does not have a requested document, it sends an ICP query to its siblings, and the siblings respond with ICP replies indicating a "HIT" or a "MISS."
 The cache then uses the replies to choose from which cache to resolve its own MISS.